tsmith512/tsmithcreative/_posts/2018-06-19-notion-getting-started.md

 maybe an "Email to Notion" importer.
 Also, the Android app does not receive "Shares" from other apps; i.e. you cannot "Share" _to_ Notion from other apps.

-**Tag based.** I don't care about tags, but you might.
+**Tag-based.** I don't care about tags, but you might.
 I'm a very "put stuff in its place and it'll be there when you get back" person: the notebook and hierarchical, ordered page structure is _perfect_ for me.
 People who like Evernote's encouraged system of "use a simpler hierarchy of date-ordered pages